Meet Your Expert

 Training Sessions by Heidi Kocher

 Terminating a physician-patient relationship is fraught with dangers that can land you in serious legal and financial hot water.
+Patient abandonment lawsuit.
 When you “fire” a patient, they can easily feel neglected, discarded and discriminated against.
 This is what typically drives a patient to accuse you of abandonment.
-And if this happens, you can count on ending up in a legal and financial nightmare […]Learn More
+And if this happens, you can count on ending up in a […]Learn More